dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Caster_Rules/CCR.md

 There are different kinds of Dragonfly and Caster rules which can be created or modified.
 Each rule is either a single command or a command set.
 These types include:

 - **Rule, CompoundRule, MappingRule**: the original Dragonfly rule types.
-These can be used with Caster, but not for CCR.
+These can be used with Caster but not for CCR.
 - **MergeRule**: the basic Caster CCR building block.
-It is similar to Dragonfly's MappingRule, but has a few extra properties.
+It is similar to Dragonfly's MappingRule but has a few extra properties.
 - **SelfModifyingRule**: this is a type of MergeRule which modifies its own command set based on some kind of user input.
 NodeRule, Alias, ChainAlias, and HistoryRule are all SelfModifyingRules.

 We'll go into more detail on the differences between these rules elsewhere.
 For now, know that most rules used for CCR in Caster extend MergeRule.

 ### How to Add and Modify Rules

-If you'd like to add rules for new languages or popular libraries for languages, you should create them in the `lib/ccr/` folder.
-If you want to add a custom command set, say, for work, you should put it in the `C:\Users\%USERNAME%\AppData\Local\caster\rules` folder.
-This folder is ignored by Git, so you won't upload it if/when you commit other changes.
+If you'd like to add rules for new languages or popular libraries for languages for the Castor repository, you should create them in the `castervoice\lib\ccr\` folder.
+If you want to add a custom command set, say, for work/home, you should put it in the `C:\Users\%USERNAME%\AppData\Local\caster\rules` folder.

-If you want to personalize existing command sets, you can use rule filters.
-Rule filters let you instruct Caster as to how it should modify command sets either at boot or at runtime when command sets change (for example, when you say `enable Python`).
+If you want to personalize existing command sets, you can use rule transformers.
+Rule transformers let you instruct Caster as to how it should modify command sets either at boot or at runtime when command sets change (for example, when you say `enable Python`).

 ### Rule Transformers  - Out of date -